First ascent of the Matterhorn: Background and preparations

-In 1865, Whymper, weary of the defeats he had sustained on the south-west ridge, tried a new way.
+In 1865, Whymper, weary of the defeats he had sustained on the southwest ridge, tried a new way.
 The stratification of the rocks on the east face seemed to him favourable, and the slope not excessive.
 His plan of attack was complicated: a huge rock couloir, the base of which lies on the Italian side below the Breuiljoch, on the little Matterhorn glacier, would be ascended to a point high up on the Furggen ridge; from there, traversing the east face of the mountain, he meant to reach the Hörnli (north-east) ridge and follow it to the summit.
 However, when this route was attempted, the mountain discharged an avalanche of stone upon the climbers, and the ascent failed.
 His guides refused to make any further attempts by this route.

-In the meantime Carrel had spoken with Whymper and had engaged himself for an attempt on the Swiss side.
+In the meantime, Carrel had spoken with Whymper and had engaged himself for an attempt on the Swiss side.
 Carrel was engaged to the Englishman until Tuesday, the 11th, inclusive, if the weather were fine; but the weather turned bad and he was thus free.
-On the morning of the 9th, Whymper, as he was descending to Valtournanche, was surprised to meet Carrel with a traveler, who was coming up with a great deal of baggage.
+On the morning of the 9th, Whymper, as he was descending to Valtournanche, was surprised to meet Carrel with a traveller, who was coming up with a great deal of baggage.
 He questioned Carrel, who told him that he would be unable to serve him after the 11th, because he had an engagement with a "family of distinction"; and when Whymper reproached him for not having told him so before, he replied that the engagement dated from a long time back, and till then the day had not been fixed.
 Whymper had as yet no suspicion that the "distinguished family" was Felice Giordano but he became aware of it in Breuil on the morning of the 11th, when the guides had already started to explore, and he learnt that everything had been made ready long before for the expedition which was to prepare the way for Quintino Sella.